boobo94/boobo94.github.io/_posts/2021/10/2021-10-28-unserialize-php-in-nodejs.md

 [Unserialize()](https://www.php.net/manual/en/function.unserialize.php) is an opinionated function from PHP.
 The bad part is that beeing opinionated to PHP, when you need to go out from this environment, you can encounter some problems.

 In the example below I used [php-unserialize](https://www.npmjs.com/package/php-unserialize) NPM Library.
-But there are some drawbacks

-> Notes
-> Note that array() will be converted to {} and not [].
-That can be discussed as array() in PHP has various significations.
-A choice had to be done, but it may change in the future (cf. next point).
-> A less obvious conversion is array('a', 'b') which will be converted to {"0": "a", "1": "b"}.
-Quite annoying, and it will be fixed if necessary (this means I won't work on this issue unless you really need it, but I agree this is not normal behavior).

 ```js
 import PhpUnserialize from 'php-unserialize';